Teacher Evaluation: WHY It Matters and HOW We Can Do Better

 The job of superintendent is one of the most challenging in a school district.
 Meeting school board and community expectations while ensuring high academic performance is no easy task — especially with tightening budgets and evolving federal mandates.

 So what are the biggest issues superintendents are facing in 2017?
 How has this affected their outlook on their job — and on the future of education?

 The teacher shortage is certainly top of mind for school district superintendents.
-Only 29% of superintendents say their district is “very effective” at recruiting talented teachers
+Only 29% say their district is “very effective” at recruiting talented teachers.

 Four key factors were most frequently selected by superintendents as being “very important” in teacher evaluation: